shreesha345/Binance-Trading-Bot/README.md

 ### Key Features

-- **Automated Long/Short Orders**: Places and manages long and short futures orders automatically, using a configurable quantity.
+- **Automated Long/Short Orders**: Places and manages long and short futures orders automatically, using either a fixed quantity or percentage of available balance.
+- **Percentage-Based Trading**: Option to trade with a percentage of your available balance instead of a fixed quantity, providing better risk management.
 - **Heikin Ashi Strategy**: Uses Heikin Ashi candles to calculate buy/sell signals, entering trades at HA_High + offset (for buys) and exiting/stop loss at HA_Low - offset (for sells).
 - **Stateful Order Management**: Tracks open and filled orders, manages position state (NONE, LONG, SHORT, etc.), and logs filled order details.
 - **Balance Checking**: Can check and display your futures account balance and trading status (live or test mode).